 Rodrigo Alves' surgeries in full as she comes out as trans and unveils new identity - Mirror Online

-Category: News & PoliticsVia: jbb • 2 weeks ago • 4 comments
+Category: News & PoliticsVia: jbb • one month ago • 4 comments

 The reality TV star known as the 'Human Ken Doll' has become famous for spending over half a million pounds on cosmetic surgery.